 Sentiment analysis is an automated way to process textual data and mine it for both positive and negative contextual insights.

 Your customers (and prospective customers) generate millions of data points every day by sharing their thoughts on social media, giving star ratings and comments in reviews, and more.
 So the relevant information available for you is far more than could be understood simply by reading through it and taking notes.
 By automating analysis, you can sort through all those data points to find consumer insights that will improve product development, customer support, marketing, and more.

 In some cases, sentiment analysis is simple.
 When someone says “X product is awful” on social media, there’s no questioning where they stand.
 And if every case were so simple, you probably wouldn’t need sentiment analysis.

 However, most situations present subtleties and you can’t just rely on a computer to spot words that are clearly positive or clearly negative.
-You need to take the human capability to understand contextual information and scale it with an automated, AI-powered sentiment analysis.
+You need to take the human capability to understand contextual information and scale it with automated, AI-powered sentiment analysis.